jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.1.3 =
+Added some new short codes for displaying the user profile editor, login form, and more.

 = 3.1.2 =
 Fixed a roles-related bug.
 Changed when the initial database backup takes place.
 Verified compatibility with WordPress 3.8.